Saudi involvement in the Syrian civil war

-Saudi Arabia's involvement in the Syrian Civil War involved the large-scale supply of weapons and ammunition to various rebel groups in Syria during the Syrian Civil War.
+Saudi involvement in the Syrian civil war involved the large-scale supply of weapons and ammunition to various rebel groups in Syria during the Syrian Civil War.

 Since the summer of 2013, Saudi Arabia has emerged as the main group to finance and arm the rebels.
 Saudi Arabia has financed a large purchase of infantry weapons from Croatia via shipments shuttled through Jordan.The weapons began reaching rebels in December 2012 which allowed rebels' small tactical gains against the Syrian army.

 Saudi Arabia has backed Islamist rebel groups including the Army of Conquest.

 In August 2017, the Syrian opposition was informed by the Saudi foreign minister that the Kingdom was disengaging from them.
-Subsequently, Saudi Arabia has taken a more conciliatory stance towards the Syrian government.
+Subsequently, Saudi Arabia took a more conciliatory stance towards the Ba'athist Syrian government.

 Croatian weapons

 In December 2012, a new wave of weapons from foreign supporters were transferred to rebel forces via the Jordanian border in the country's south.
 The arms included M79 Osa anti-tank weapons and Yugoslav-made M-60 recoilless rifles purchased by Saudi Arabia from Croatia.
 Previously, most of the weapons were delivered via the Turkish border in the north.
 The goal for the change in routes was to strengthen moderate rebels and to support their push towards Damascus.
 This shipment was also said to be to counter shipments of weapons from Iran to aid the Syrian government.